Student-Athletes & The NCAA

 Sports play an active part on the American College campus.
 If you are hardworking and determined to participate on a collegiate athletic team, there are many ways to get involved, but first there are some things you need to know.

-• The Three Divisions of the NCAA
+• The NCAA

-• The Purpose of the NCAA
+• The NCAA 16 Core Courses

 Letter Grade GPA